AIMS OF THE SOCIETY

-The objects for which the Society is established, as expressed its current Memorandum of Association, are:-
+The objects for which the Society is established, as expressed in its current Articles of Association, are:-

 - to promote the practice of cremation for the respectful disposal of the bodies of dead persons;